Miami Burglary Lawyer

 Burglary of a Dwelling

-This is a second degree felony punishable by up to fifteen years in a Florida state prison.
+If the entered premises is a residence (dwelling), the charge is Burglary of a Dwelling, this is a second degree felony punishable by up to fifteen (15) years in a Florida state prison.
 Usually, but not always, this offense also carries additional charges of theft/grand theft—as this is typically the "crime within"—and criminal mischief, as there is often some damage done to another's property in the process of breaking and entering.

 Burglary with an Assault/Battery or Armed Burglary